ballistiq/chef-passenger-nginx/README.md

 Now you can run your Capistrano scripts to deploy to the server and off you go.

-Note: This Chef recipe will misconfigure the "passenger_ruby" line in /opt/nginx/conf/nginx.conf.
-To fix this, follow the directions in https://www.phusionpassenger.com/documentation/Users%20guide%20Nginx.html#PassengerRuby, section "RVM helper tool", to correctly set "passenger_ruby" to a RVM wrapper.

 ## Need to make changes to the cookbook?